lumanesence/TESCORUNEInstaller/README.md

 * Yellow Soul lib - vitellaryjr
 * Big Shot FLP - Nini
 * Deltarune is made by Toby Fox and his team (obviously)

+# DISCLAIMER
+Both the mod and installer are provided as-is without any warranties or guarantees.